-The Sexually Deviant Mother
+The Deviant Mother

-For the record children of single parents are likely to grow up and become muggers, pick pockets, ruffians and highwaymen.
-Single mothers should go out and find a man, after they sorted out some affordable childcare that is.
-After all, surely living with a violent, penniless loser is better than having no male role model for their children,
+For the record children of single parents are more than likely to grow up and become muggers, pickpockets, ruffians and highwaymen.
+Single mothers need to go out and find a man. presumably, after they’ve managed to sort out some affordable childcare that is.
+After all, surely living with a violent, penniless loser is better than having no male role model at all for your children.

 The Pretend Mother

-“Do your children know who they’re real Mum and Dad are?”
+“Can’t you have kids of your own?” or “Do your children know who their real Mum and Dad are?”

 These mothers will be delighted to respond to your enquiry.
 Don’t feel shy about asking such intrusive questions.
-They will have been asked them many, many times before and in a strange way, even be expecting them.
+They will have been asked them many, many times before and in a strange and sad way, even be expecting them.

 The Other Women

-Yes, there are lots of women in the world who aren’t mothers, and we have many words to describe these women.
-Childless, selfish, sterile, spinsters, barren, witches, lesbians, and frigid, these are just a few of them.
+Yes, there are lots of women in the world who aren’t mothers, and we have many special words to describe these women.
+Childless, selfish, sterile, spinsters, barren, witches, lesbians, and frigid, are just a few of them.
 Sometimes men do not have children either, and we call these men, men.